paragonmac/ThorneStory/Crime Scene Investigation.md

 As they prepared to leave, Thorne took one last look at the too-perfect room.
 The killer had made one crucial mistake: they had only prepared for enhanced investigators.
 Their entire cover-up was designed to satisfy digital forensic parameters while completely overlooking physical evidence that only an unenhanced detective would notice or consider important.

 In a world where everyone saw through digital eyes, being analog wasn't just an anachronism.
 It was becoming the only way to see the truth.

+---

+THE PERFECT DIGITAL CRIME

+The apartment air held a clinical chill, sharp and sterile.
+Detective Thorne stood at the threshold, eyes narrowed, taking in details others overlooked.
+Beside him, Sarah Chen’s enhancement indicator pulsed steadily, eyes unfocused as she parsed data invisible to the human eye.

+"Neural stabilizers," she stated flatly.
+"Fatal dose.
+Estimated time of death, nine hours ago."

+Thorne stepped onto plush carpeting, pristine and untouched.
+Too pristine.
+Victor Reeves’ body slumped awkwardly beside a white sofa, yet nothing else suggested distress.
+Everything felt staged, orchestrated.

+"Enhancement logs?"
+Thorne asked.

+Sarah’s eyes fluttered briefly.
+"Stress elevated for weeks.
+Severe anxiety spike followed by immediate sedation.
+No outside interference detected."

+"Suicide," Thorne murmured skeptically.
+He knelt, eyeing the scene carefully.
+“Look at the slippers.”

+Sarah glanced down.
+"Standard domestic—"

+"They’re perfect.
+Aligned precisely to the sofa.
+Everything is symmetrical."
+He gestured to the nightstand.
+"Even the stabilizer container.
+Exactly centered."

+Her indicator flickered uncertainly.
+"He was meticulous."

+Thorne shook his head slightly.
+"I've seen meticulous suicides.
+They still leave signs of chaos—hesitation."

+"Scans detect no other occupants for the last 48 hours," Sarah countered automatically.

+"Scans," Thorne echoed, running a finger lightly over Reeves' right arm.
+"Injection mark is on his right arm.
+He was left-handed."

+"Not noted in profile," she said.

+Thorne stood, moving deliberately to the desk.
+"Wear pattern favors a left-handed writer.
+Indentations match."

+Sarah’s indicator pulsed quicker.
+"My data—"

+"Your data won't show physical subtleties.
+Someone moved furniture, watched Reeves die, then restored everything perfectly."

+She paused, processing this silently, her expression shifting subtly for the first time.
+"Last enhancement update occurred early this morning," she finally said.
+"System-wide shutdown, 2:17 to 2:31 AM."

+"Convenient timing," Thorne noted, scanning the shelves.
+His gaze settled on a technical manual out of alignment.
+He opened it, revealing a hidden analog notebook.

+Sarah leaned forward.
+"Why analog?"

+"Something he didn't trust digitally."
+Thorne shaded the next blank page, uncovering hidden impressions.
+"Antarctic containment.
+Quantum fluctuations.
+Trial SE-7 failure."

+Names emerged faintly.
+"Dr. Elaine Winters," Thorne read, his voice tightening.
+"Lucian Hart."

+"NovaCorp's CEO," Sarah whispered.

+Thorne closed the notebook carefully.
+"That's why Reeves was murdered.
+Digitally, it's flawless.
+Physically—it's amateurish."

+Sarah hesitated, her indicator flickering uncertainly between blue and purple.
+"Protocol demands I report suicide."

+"Protocol sees only what it’s allowed to," Thorne replied quietly.
+"Someone counted on digital blindness.
+They didn’t count on analog eyes."

+Sarah’s gaze sharpened, meeting his directly.
+"Or they didn’t think it mattered."

+Thorne tucked the notebook into an evidence bag.
+It was their first step toward something deeper, something NovaCorp desperately wanted hidden.
+Stepping outside, Thorne glanced back at the apartment—flawlessly deceptive, yet utterly exposed by a simple human eye.

+In a world ruled by digital truths, sometimes the only way to see clearly was to remain stubbornly analog.

+---

+The air inside Dr. Victor Reeves’ apartment felt unnaturally sterile, a crisp chill that belonged in a laboratory rather than a home.
+Detective Thorne lingered in the doorway, allowing his gaze to sweep slowly across the carefully arranged room.
+Beside him, his partner Sarah Chen stood motionless, her eyes distant, enhanced indicators flickering rhythmically as she processed streams of invisible digital information.

+"Neural stabilizers," Sarah stated with clinical detachment.
+"Fatal dosage confirmed.
+Estimated time of death, approximately nine hours prior."

+Thorne stepped forward onto a plush, spotless carpet that felt incongruously luxurious beneath his worn shoes.
+Everything was meticulously arranged, each object aligned with unnerving precision, suggesting a forced sense of order rather than genuine organization.
+Victor Reeves’ lifeless body slumped against the edge of a pristine white sofa, an incongruous disruption to the otherwise perfect symmetry.

+"What do the enhancement logs reveal?"
+Thorne asked softly, moving closer to the victim.

+Sarah’s eyes fluttered as she interfaced with NovaCorp’s vast databases.
+"Logs indicate prolonged stress and escalating anxiety levels over the past several weeks, culminating in an acute spike followed by immediate sedation.
+No external manipulations detected."

+"So, suicide?"
+Thorne mused skeptically, crouching down beside Reeves’ body, examining it carefully.
+"Look at his slippers."

+Sarah’s gaze shifted downward momentarily.
+"Standard domestic footwear—"

+"Perfectly placed," Thorne interrupted quietly.
+"Precisely parallel to the sofa.
+The stabilizer container is also meticulously centered on the nightstand."

+Sarah’s enhancement indicator pulsed slightly quicker.
+"Perhaps he was meticulous by nature."

+Thorne rose slowly, shaking his head.
+"Meticulous, maybe.
+But even the most meticulous suicides I've investigated show signs of hesitation, disorder—human uncertainty."

+"Scans show no other individuals present within the past 48 hours," Sarah countered, her tone devoid of conviction.

+"Scans," Thorne echoed softly, gently tracing his finger along Reeves' right forearm.
+"Injection administered to the right arm.
+But Reeves was left-handed."

+Sarah blinked, processing the discrepancy.
+"His profile does not specify handedness."

+Thorne moved deliberately to the elegant desk positioned across the room.
+"The desk's wear pattern matches a left-handed writer.
+See the indentations where he rested his arm?"

+Sarah hesitated, her indicator flickering faster as digital assumptions clashed with physical evidence.
+"My data—"

+"Your data can't account for physical subtleties.
+Someone rearranged this room after Reeves died.
+Someone was here, watched him die, and then meticulously reset the scene."

+She hesitated again, clearly struggling with the contradiction between her digital evidence and Thorne's analog intuition.
+"System logs show a routine enhancement update this morning.
+All neural interfaces were offline from 2:17 to 2:31 AM."

+"Convenient timing," Thorne observed, scanning the shelves lined with technical manuals.
+His attention settled on one volume slightly misaligned from the others.
+He reached out, pulling it gently forward.
+A hollow compartment inside revealed a concealed, old-fashioned notebook.

+Sarah leaned forward, curiosity breaking her normally impassive demeanor.
+"Why would an enhanced engineer keep analog notes?"

+"Information he couldn't trust digitally," Thorne explained, flipping cautiously through pages until finding an empty one with faint indentations.
+He shaded the page lightly, revealing hidden text beneath.
+"Antarctic containment… quantum fluctuations… trial SE-7 containment failure."

+Names slowly emerged under the pencil shading.
+"Dr. Elaine Winters," Thorne read aloud, a tense undertone to his voice.
+"Lucian Hart."

+"CEO of NovaCorp," Sarah murmured, her voice barely above a whisper.

+Thorne closed the notebook gently.
+"This is why Reeves was killed.
+Digitally, the crime scene is flawless.
+Physically, it’s a stage set—artificially pristine."

+Sarah paused uncertainly, her indicator shifting subtly between hues.
+"Official protocol requires me to file this as suicide."

+"Protocol sees what it's designed to," Thorne replied softly.
+"Whoever planned this counted on digital blindness, not an analog detective."

+Sarah looked directly at him, her normally distant gaze suddenly clear and intense.
+"Or perhaps they simply assumed no one would care about physical evidence."

+Thorne carefully placed the notebook into an evidence bag, understanding they had uncovered something dangerous—something NovaCorp had been desperate to hide.
+As they stepped outside, he cast one last glance into the apartment.
+The killer had indeed crafted the perfect digital crime, flawless to the sensors and scans of the enhanced.
+But to an analog eye, the deception was transparent.

+In a world dominated by digital truths, perhaps the only way to clearly see the lies was to remain stubbornly, defiantly analog.